 Appellate jurisdiction of appellate division.
 Under existing law, the appellate jurisdiction of the superior court is defined by causes "that arise in municipal courts in their counties."
 SCA 4 would delete this provision, simply leaving the appellate jurisdiction of superior courts to statute.
-The proposed legislation would make clear that the appellate jurisdiction of the appellate division covers Chapter 5.1 civil matters - causes traditionally within the original jurisdiction of municipal courts, regardless of whether the courts in a county have unified.
+The proposed legislation would make clear that the appellate jurisdiction of the appellate division covers limited cases - causes traditionally within the original jurisdiction of municipal courts, regardless of whether the courts in a county have unified.
+20 requires adoption of court rules intended to foster independence of judges serving in the appellate division.
+Rules may set forth relevant factors to be used in making appointments to the appellate division, such as length of service as a judge,